Applib-OpenHarmony/MaterialDatePicker/README.md

 ```

 ## Usage
-The following image shows a date picker and a range date picker.
+The following image shows a date picker and a range date picker in different modes:

-1. SELECT_MODE
+1. _SELECT_MODE_

 ![Select mode of Date and Range Pickers](./Images/DatePicker_SelectMode.png)

-2. INPUT_MODE
+2. _INPUT_MODE_

 ![Input mode of Date and Range Pickers](./Images/DatePicker_InputMode.png)